-We are working with schools in the early rollout areas and in new areas across England as part of the expansion to the early rollout.
+We are also working with other schools across England to deliver a one-year programme as part of the expansion to the early rollout.

 Northern Lights Teaching School Alliance – Bradford

 Ladywood Teaching School Alliance – Bolton

 St Bedes School - Durham & North East

 Star Academies - Greater Manchester

 Derby Teaching School Alliance - Derby City